jupyter/jupyter/docs/source/index.rst

 Links to project documentation
 ------------------------------
-From this section you may access documentation for all Project Jupyter and IPython projects.
-This section will provide names, one-line-maximum description, and links to each individual project.
+*When completed, this section will have links to documentation for all Project Jupyter and IPython projects.
+This section will provide names, one-line-maximum description, and links to each individual project.*

 Links to support and help
 -------------------------

-This section will provide a link to the Help repo, mailing list/google group, NumFocus donations, Jupyter website, IPython website.
+*When commpleted, this section will provide a link to the Help repo, mailing list/google group, NumFocus donations, Jupyter website, IPython website.*